just-nilux/Icarus/docs/strategies/strategy_development_protocol.md

 2. Review statistical results in terms of profitability.
 3. Improve the hypothesis with details

+The output of hypothesis testing is the final step for a hypothesis.
+Afterwards, if applicable, it can be converted to a trading strategy.

 ## 3. Backtest
+An hypothesis does not have to be directly linked to a strategy.
+It can just be helping element that does not generate an enter/exit rule.
+If it can generate secondary information to create a strategy, following items might be applied.
 1. Determine the metrics that measures the impact of the hypothesis best.
 2. Try to create a purely hypothesis dependent backtest strategy as much as possible.
 3. Review the performance and optimize the strategy